Developer Guide

 - Edit the student’s NOK (assuming the student’s index is 1):

-edit 1 nok/ n/edited NOK name e/editedNOK@gmail.com a/edited address p/92393932
+edit 1 nok/ n/edited NOK name e/editedNOK@gmail.com a/edited address p/92393932 - Expected: All NOK fields are changed according to

-command inputs
+editcommand inputs

 - Negative test cases